nishangupta/Mart/README.md

 10. Visit `localhost:8000` in your browser
 11. Visit `/admin/login` for admin login,

-Admin User: `admin@admin.com`
+Admin User: `admin@admin.com` <br/>
 Admin Password: `password`

-Add your packages,modify and push to production easily.
+Add your necessary packages own, modify thorolly, Test all components and Push to production with ease.